 Fire crews respond to a house fire on Southern Avenue

-BATON ROUGE - Firefighters responded to a house fire on Southern Avenue.
+BATON ROUGE - Firefighters responded to a house fire on Southern Avenue early Monday morning.

 More News